 If your dog is straining at the lead, or your puppy refuses to walk without pulling with all their strength, it means that you are only controlling them with physical restraint, rather than with the training that should keep them happily trotting at your side.
 Not only that but, as they get older, the physical effort involved in controlling your dog could be overwhelming, especially if your canine friend is one of the larger, stronger breeds.
 This means you are less likely to give your dog the exercise they need, as walking has become a challenge, plus you may not be able to control your dog around people and other dogs.

 To make life easier for you and your dog, all it takes is a little training and they’ll be overjoyed at the sight of their lead in no time.
 Follow these tips to make dog and puppy walking a walk in the park!

 Training your puppy to wear a collar

-If you teach a puppy to walk on a lead when they’re young, they’ll grow up being happy on a lead and much easier to walk with right through adulthood.
+If you train a puppy to walk on a lead when they’re young, they’ll grow up being happy on a lead and much easier to walk with right through adulthood.
 But whether you’re training a puppy to walk on a lead or starting with an adult dog, the best place to being isn’t with a lead at all – but with their smart new collar!

 When puppy training your dog needs to be comfortable in their collar, so start with one that's lightweight with nylon-webbing so it won’t feel like it’s weighing them down.
 Choose one with an easy fastening so you don’t have to pull it around or wrestle with it to put it on, which could make your puppy ‘collar shy’.
 Make sure it is fitted correctly, with just enough room for you to get two fingers underneath it.
 Check their collar daily, whenever it’s time to ‘walk the dog’, and adjust it to make them more comfortable if you need to.